 The FOUNDATIONS FOR CHANGE: Thomas I. Yamashita Prize is awarded annually to an outstanding emerging social change activist in California.
 The award of $2,500 honors a person whose work transforms the existing social landscape - often in subtle and previously unappreciated ways - and serves as a bridge between the academy and the community.
 An awardee helps to build the capacity of community-based organizations and social movements to confront pressing issues by applying their academic expertise.
 Simultaneously, the awardee enriches academic scholarship by sharing the insights and knowledge produced from community engagement with the broader academic community.
 We rely on a nomination process to identify and select Prize winners.
 (See below.)
 The award is not limited to students or scholars, but an honoree's work should reflect a commitment to strengthening ties between the academy and the community.
 There is no age limit for this award, but the honoree should be in the early stages of their career as a social change activist/scholar.

 The FOUNDATIONS FOR CHANGE: Thomas I. Yamashita Prize uses a nomination system, where someone other than the nominee identifies the nominee, their contributions, and the kinds of expertise they bring to understanding how change works.
-Download a nomination form here.
-Nominations may be submitted by mail or email (see nomination form for details).
+Access the nomination form here.

 2020-21 Nominations are due Wednesday, January 19th, 2022 by 5pm.